Psychology 716 Group Interventions [Group Psychotherapy]

 Automatic Thought Records (ATR’s)

-10 well written journals completed at the end of Each Session containing an entry for each class as outlined in the course syllabus.
+10 well written journals completed at the end of each session containing an entry for each class as outlined in the course syllabus.

-Included stage of group development
+Included all stages of group development

 Fewer than 4 journals completed by the end of the semester or not meeting the requirements as described in the syllabus.

-Did not include stage of group development
+Did not include stages of group development

 Well written video analysis completed according to instructions detailed in the syllabus.
-E-mail copies to the entire class following the class that it is assigned.

 Paper on Development of a Process Group Proposal Model